 Submitting Jobs

 This page is mainly dedicated to examples of different job types.
-For a more comprehensive explanation on different job types, please refer to Jobs Overview
+For a more comprehensive explanation on different job types, please refer to Jobs Overview.

 Batch jobs (Non-interactive)